-The reporting group’s annual financial report (AFR) must comply with the Australian Accounting Standard AASB 10 Consolidated Financial Statements and AASB 12 Disclosure of Interest in Other Entities to the full extent possible.
+A reporting group’s annual financial report must comply with the Australian Accounting Standard AASB 10 Consolidated Financial Statements and AASB 12 Disclosure of Interest in Other Entities to the full extent possible.

 However, this report must clearly indicate which financial information relates to the ACNC-registered charities and which financial information relates to entities that are not registered.

-- The reporting group must include a disclosure note that specifies the financial information of the ACNC-registered charities and the financial information of the entities not registered with the ACNC in the AFR.
-This disclosure note must be presented in the form of a table.
+When Condition 3 applies, a reporting group must include a disclosure note in its annual financial report that specifies the financial information of the ACNC-registered charities and the financial information of the entities not registered with the ACNC in the annual financial report.

 If a reporting group prepares a Special Purpose Financial Statement, it must adopt AASB Standard 124 Related Party Disclosures in full.
 This means the notes to the financial statement prepared for the reporting group must include disclosures about related party transactions and the remuneration of key management personnel.

-This extra condition will not affect reporting groups that:
+Condition 4 will not affect reporting groups that: